1600–1650 in Western fashion: Hairstyles and Headgear

 Early in the period, hair was worn collar-length and brushed back from the forehead; very fashionable men wore a single long strand of hair called a lovelock over one shoulder.
 Hairstyles grew longer through the period, and long curls were fashionable by the late 1630s and 1640s, pointing toward the ascendance of the wig as the standard wardrobe in the 1660s.
-King Louis XIII of France (1601–1643) started to pioneer wig-wearing during this period in 1624 when he had prematurely begun to bald.
+King Louis XIII (1601–1643) started to pioneer wig-wearing during this period in 1624 when he had prematurely begun to bald.

 Pointed beards and wide mustaches were fashionable.

 To about 1620, the fashionable hat was the capotain, with a tall conical crown rounded at the top and a narrow brim.
 By the 1630s, the crown was shorter and the brim was wider, often worn cocked or pinned up on one side and decorated with a mass of ostrich plumes.

 Close-fitting caps called coifs or biggins were worn only by young children and old men under their hats or alone indoors.